Vanshata17/Podcast-Downloads/README.md

 # Podcast-Downloads
 Hi in this project I have downloaded and transcribed the podcasts which are taken from google podcasts.
-Used RSS feed and beautiful soup for extraction.
+Used RSS feed and beautiful soup for extraction of the title and description.
+Downloaded 5 podcasts using for loop.
+For transcription, I have used assembly AI Created an API key and saved it in environment variable.
+(The environment variable is not displayed in the code for security purposes).